 Vincent van Gogh (1853 - 1890), Auvers-sur-Oise, June 1890

-For this painting, Vincent must have stood in the middle of a wheatfield.
-He 'zoomed in' on the plants with their waving leaves and heavy stalks.
-The green sea of wheat is interrupted by a blue cornflower in the upper left and the pink bindweed in the lower right.
+Vincent must have been standing in the middle of a cornfield for this painting.
+He 'zoomed in' on the plants with their wavy leaves and heavy stalks.
+He broke through the green corn sea with a blue cornflower in the top left and the pink bindweed in the bottom right.

-Van Gogh described this decorative painting to his friend, the artist Paul Gauguin, as follows: ‘nothing more than ears of wheat, green-blue stalks, long, ribbon-like leaves, under a sheen of green and pink; ears of wheat, yellowing slightly, with an edge made pale pink by the dusty manner of flowering.’
-The colours were supposed to evoke ‘the soft rustle of the ears of grain swaying back and forth in the wind.’
+Van Gogh described this decorative painting to his friend, the artist Paul Gauguin: 'nothing but ears, greenish-blue stalks, long leaves like ribbons, green and pink by the reflection; slightly yellowed ears with a rim that is pale pink by the dusty inflorescence'.
+The effect of the colours was to evoke the sound of 'the soft rustling of the ears of corn swaying in the wind'.

 This masterpiece by Vincent van Gogh can be seen in the Van Gogh Museum in Amsterdam.
-Read more about the life and work of Vincent van Gogh on his paintings page.
+Read more about the life and work of Vincent van Gogh on his painter page.

-Wonderful: with your purchase you support the Van Gogh Museum® Amsterdam!
+BEAUTIFUL: with your purchase you support the Van Gogh Museum Amsterdam ♥